-Each of the schools ILP sends volunteers to (see all of our countries right here!) require all volunteers speak English as their native language.
+Each of the international schools ILP works with (see all of our countries right here!) request volunteers who speak English as their native language and who are from the US and Canada.
 So if English is your first language, great!
 That’s one major requirement you’ve got down.

 Also, you don’t have to speak another language, either!
 Yep — even if you decide to volunteer abroad in Russia and don’t speak a word of Russian, you’re good to go.
 Here are few ideas to help you get around a foreign country, even if you don’t speak the language.

-Unless you’ll be volunteering in Romania (the only ILP location where you aren’t teaching), volunteers with ILP teach English to kids.
-And since ILP’s teaching method is totally unique, volunteers don’t need to have any teaching experience to come make a difference with our program.
+You don't need any experience working with kids, a degree, or any type of certification to be a successful volunteer with ILP.
+Unless you’ll be volunteering in Romania (the only ILP location where you aren’t teaching), volunteers with ILP teach English to kids but most volunteers have actually never taught before.
+ILP’s teaching method is totally unique and easy to pick up.
 So if you’re nervous you won’t be a good ILP teacher , there’s nothing to fuss about — it’ll be new for everyone.
-No experience needed.

 You Wanna Make A Difference

 We also want to make sure volunteers are focused on the giving back part of the semester.
 We’re a program focused on making a difference by teaching English or helping in an orphanage, plus the chance to make connections in a foreign country and travel around to see a new culture.

 Part of helping you stay safe and sound while abroad is our code of conduct (you don’t have to be a member of the Church of Jesus Christ of Latter-Day Saints to volunteer, but we do attract many LDS volunteers due to our morals and values, even though ILP isn’t associated or affiliated with any religion).